boisgera/go-concurrency/index.md

 ---

+## Shared Variables

   - In C/C++, you would use a 🔒 **lock** (mutex) to ensure that at most one process can access the `counter` variable at any given moment.

 ---

 This also works in Go, but it's not idiomatic.

-In Go:
+Instead:

   > Don't communicate by sharing memory;
   > share memory by communicating.